 Tess opened up about frustrations nearly every plus size woman who has ever been pregnant can relate to.

 I think it’s really important to talk about the realities of being plus size and pregnant.
-The options for nursing bras, maternity clothes, belly bands and books are so minuscule that it’s insulting.
+The options for nursing bras, maternity, belly bands & books are so minuscule that it's insulting.

 Thank goodness most of my clothes have worked as maternity pieces, but not everyone has access to clothing like me and 10 years ago I didn't.
 I struggled at a size 18 to find anything 10 years ago & sadly not much has changed.

 I knew it was frustrating but had no idea until I found myself pregnant and searching for things that didn't exist.